julianctni/WP-Local-Dev-Docker/README.md

-# OUTPUT Wordpress Docker

-Docker setup for local development
+# Docker setup for local development

 ## Setup
 1. Install docker and docker-compose